 - Pensions in Belgium for expats

 The Belgian pension system

 The pension system in Belgium comprises of a state pension, occupational pensions, and private pensions.
-Pensions are available to residents aged over 65; this figure is likely to rise as the government looks to cut a spiralling pension bill brought about by an ageing population.
+Pensions are available to residents aged over 65; this figure is likely to rise as the government looks to cut a spiraling pension bill brought about by an aging population.

 According to OECD data, approximately 30% of Belgians are over 65 years old; a figure that is higher than the average of 28% in the rest of Europe.
 Figures from ING bank show that the average state pension in Belgium for employees is €1,100, €2,600 for civil servants, and €900 for self-employed workers.

 State pension schemes in Belgium are available for employed people, the self-employed, and civil servants.
 People employed in Belgium must pay into a state pension; contributions are around 7.5% for employees and 9% for employers.

 Upon retirement, how much you will receive in pension income depends on what you earned during your career.
 There is, however, a minimum state income for pensioners with low earnings.

 Defined benefit and defined contribution schemes are both in existence in Belgium.
 Occupational pension plans are usually provided by companies or operate across industries.
 The benefits of the former depend on the particulars of your contract, while the latter tend to be decided through agreements with unions in your industry.